-Goldseek Intersects 4.92 G/T Gold over 28.65 Meters at Beschefer
+Goldseek Intersects 4.92 g/t Gold Over 28.65 Meters at Beschefer

 -

-- 4.92 g/t gold over 28.65 meters (141 Metal Factor), October 6, 2021 - Goldseek Resources Inc. (CSE:GSK) (CNSX:GSK.CN) (FSE:4KG) ("Goldseek" or the "Company") is pleased to announce results from the first seven drill holes at the Beschefer Project, located approximately 30 kilometers southwest of Wallbridge's Fenelon Gold Project on the Detour Gold Trend.
+- London, Ontario - Goldseek Resources Inc. (CNSX:GSK.CN) (FSE:4KG) (OTC:GSKKF) ("Goldseek" or the "Company") is pleased to announce results from the first seven drill holes at the Beschefer Project, located approximately 30 kilometers southwest of Wallbridge's Fenelon Gold Project on the Detour Gold Trend.
 BE-21-02 intersected 4.92 g/t Au over 28.65 meters, including 11.39 g/t Au over 9.1 meters, making this the second-best intercept by metal factor (grade X thickness) in the Project's history.
 This was only the rushed portion of the hole, which started and ended with gold values of respectively 2.2 g/t and 9.5 g/t.

 The drill grid was designed to cut the Central Shallow Zone, where mineralization extends from the bedrock interface down to a vertical depth of about 200 metres.
 The target structure dips at 40° to the southeast.
 Holes reported aimed at defining the gold grade envelope using 25 to 50-metre spacing.